 Yes, you can grill frozen fish...if you know how.
 Here's how we do it right!

-We bought a box of frozen fish fillets.
+- We get a box of frozen fish fillets.
 These fillets are individually frozen so they are pretty easy to reach in and grab a couple pieces for the grill.

-What wasn't expected was when it was advised to rinse the fish off to get the freezer ice off of them them before I started.
-I placed them on a wooden cutting board and started to rinse.
+- If there's any freezer ice on them, we rinse the fish off.
+The first time I did this, I placed them on a wooden cutting board and started to rinse.
 What I wasn't expecting was as the fish were rinsed, they refroze to my cutting board, so then I had to run water across them, and loosen them from my cutting board with a knife.

 What a job...